Where: Indonesia: Bali: Bukit: Balangan Beach, Bingin Beach, Padang Padang Beach, Ulu Watu Beach

 Travel Fashion Food Beauty

-A Melbourne girl’s adventures in travel, food & life :)
+A Melbourne girl’s adventures through life & around the world

 "Focus on the journey not just the destination" - Food | Photography | Travel and anything found along the way